Basketball: Millions of fans pack streets for NBA champions Toronto Raptors' parade

-Toronto police were responding to a shooting downtown as thousands gathered in the streets for the Raptors NBA Championship Parade.
+Gunshots rang out at the Toronto Raptors' victory parade in Nathan Phillips' Square this morning (NZT) as thousands gathered in the streets for the celebrate the team's NBA Championship win.

-Officers believe that a woman was shot at Nathan Phillips Square with at least one other person injured.
-The downtown area was flooded with a sea of red this morning (NZT) as a parade was held.
+Police resported there were two victims with injuries deemed "serious but not life threatening" and two people into custody.
+Two firearms were also recovered.

+One witness told Bruce Arthur, the Toronto Star sports columnist, that four shots had been fired, with a victim down receiving medical attention and surrounded by onlookers.
+Others in the crowd began to run and police were clearing the area while speeches on the stage continued.

 More than one million fans turned out, leaving many of the NBA stars' speechless at the massive response.